 - Former Board Member, Louisiana Association of Defense Counsel

 - The John M. Duhe, Jr., American Inn of Court

 - Martindale-Hubbell Peer Review Rated Lawyer of Preeminent 5.0 out of 5 as of 2014

 - Induction into American College of Trial Lawyers (2008)

-Mr. Pate enjoys fishing, cooking and spending time with his wife and their three grandsons.
+Mr. Pate enjoys fishing, cooking, and spending time with his wife and their five grandchildren.